Introduction

 His publications include: On Family: Individuals and Kinship (2019), Facing the Other: A Study of Levinas' Philosophical Thought (2008), Political Philosophy and Chinese Theology (co-authored, 2007), Metaphysics in the Seventeenth Century (co-authored, 2006), etc.

 In recent years, he has devoted himself to the construction of art disciplines at Fudan University.
-He has successively established the Center for Philosophy of Art at Fudan University, and the Department of Philosophy of Art at Fudan University.
-And now, he is preparing to establish the Art Research Institute at Fudan University.
+He has successively established the Center for Philosophy of Art, and the Department of Philosophy of Art at Fudan University.
+He laid the ground and spearheaded the planning for the Fudan Art Institute, which opened in December 2024.

 Juan Cruz

-Professor Juan Cruz is the Principal of Edinburgh College of Art, and Design at the Royal College of Art (RCA).
-He is an artist whose work employs a broad range of approaches to exhibition-making, including video, performance, text and site-specificity.
+Professor Juan Cruz is the Principal of Edinburgh College of Art at the University of Edinburgh, having previously been Dean of Arts and Humanities at the Royal College of Art (RCA).

 Lewis Biggs